Thursday, May 16, 2013

 Ever since a very small person came to live with us, it's become increasingly imperative that we get some adjustable storage.
 And what better than custom-made shelves constructed from 60-year old reclaimed timber and industrial steel?
 The whole process was such a labour of love that it seemed only fitting to document the final construction.

 And the relevance to surfing?
 The wood originates a stone's throw from MR's home break.
-The builder Kyal is a shredder in his own right.
+The builder Kyal is a shredder in his own right (and now also a minor celebrity thanks to appearing on a recent season of reality renovating TV show The Block).
 And the shelves are now home to, among other things, our precious collection of The Surfer's Journal — safely out of reach of tiny hands (and mouths).

 Tuesday, January 10, 2012